Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 If you leave the field untouched, the PdfA3a level is applied by default.

-The "PDF Version" field defines the version of the PDF specification to which the PDF Document conforms.
+The PDF Version field defines the version of the PDF specification to which the PDF Document conforms.
 In this field, you can put the value that represents the necessary version.

 If you leave the field untouched, the PDF_1_7 version is applied by default.

-The "Description" field can hold additional text information that helps users to work with the record.
+The Description field can hold additional text information that helps users to work with the record.

 In the screenshot below, we used the Danish locale as an example.
 Here you can find more information on how to use the field.

-The "Language" field is connected to the "Template Labels" feature.
-The value here allows you to translate the defined parts of the document in the language you set.
+The Language field is connected to the Template Labels feature.
+The value here allows you to translate the defined parts of the document into the language you set.

 Once all the fields you need are populated, click Save.

-This is how you can create the "Document Template" record using the Google Docs file.
+This is how you can create the Document Template record using the Google Docs document.

-Once the record is saved, you can preview the connected Google Docs without leaving Salesforce by clicking on the "Template Preview" tab.
+Once the record is saved, you can preview the connected Google Docs without leaving Salesforce by clicking on the Template Preview tab.

-Although the "Template Document Id" field is not shown on the Document Template layout, it still holds the corresponding value in the background.
-The field gets automatically populated with the ID of the Google Docs or Sheets file, once you paste its URL in the respective field on the Document Template.
+Although the Template Document Id field is not shown on the Document Template layout, it still holds the corresponding value in the background.
+The field gets automatically populated with the ID of the Google Docs or Sheets document, once you paste its URL in the respective field on the Document Template.

 The following step is to style the created document using the Maven Add-on.
 Use the links below to read the instructions: